 Calleguas provides imported state water from the State Water Project (SWP) for wholesale to retail water purveyors serving municipal/industrial customers in the southeastern portion of the County.
-Calleguas serves an area of approximately 366-square miles including the cities of Camarillo, Moorpark, Oxnard, Port Hueneme, Simi Valley and Thousand Oaks including the unincorporated communities of Oak Park, Santa Rosa Valley, Bell Canyon, Lake Sherwood, Somis, Camarillo Estates and Camarillo Heights.
+Calleguas serves an area of approximately 366-square miles including the cities of Camarillo, Moorpark, Oxnard, Port Hueneme, Simi Valley and Thousand Oaks and the unincorporated communities of Oak Park, Santa Rosa Valley, Bell Canyon, Lake Sherwood, Somis, Camarillo Estates and Camarillo Heights.
 Calleguas delivers a large volume of water to retailers.
 Approximately 75 percent of the population in the County receives water imported by Calleguas.
-Calleguas is a member agency of the Metropolitan Water District (MWD).
-According to the July 2019 Annual Water Quality Report and 2015 Calleguas Municipal Water District Urban Water Management Plan - Final, the population served is over 635,000, and annual water delivery was 131,466-AF.
-In 2015, Calleguas imported a total of 86,971-AF of SWP water.
+Calleguas is a member agency of the Metropolitan Water District of Southern California (MWD).
+According to the July 2019 Annual Water Quality Report and 2015 Calleguas Municipal Water District Urban Water Management Plan - Final, the population served is over 635,000.
+In 2019, Calleguas imported a total of 91,095 AF of SWP water.
 Figure 3-11a shows the location of the major water system infrastructure operated by Calleguas.
+Calleguas also operates the regional Salinity Management Pipeline which removes brine generated at groundwater de-salters in the region and discharges it to the ocean through an ocean outfall.
+This project is vital to improving groundwater quality and enhancing local water supply reliability.

+Figure 3-11a

-Figure 3-11a Calleguas Municipal Water District Major Infrastructure WCVC IRWM Region
+Calleguas Municipal Water District

+Major Infrastructure

+WCVC IRWM Region